Conway Junior High School Frequently Asked Questions

 Yes.
 Athletics count as an elective credit.
 However, you can only earn a total of 2 athletic credits during your high school career.

 While in Career Development, each student looked at the different career pathways and courses that fit within those pathways.
 There are courses in high school that are designed to help a student explore particular careers.
-Students are required to have at least three career focus credits to graduate.
+Students are required to have at least three career focus credits to be a vocational completer.
 If you have specific questions, see your counselor.

 This course, which is required for graduation, can be taken in grades 9 through 12.
 In this course, students will gain experience in public speaking by giving entertaining, informative, and persuasive speeches.